 - The main advantage of using PaaS is that it hides the complexity of maintaining the platform and underlying infrastructure. - This allows the developers to work more on implementing the important functionalities of the application. - Apart from this, the PaaS has the following benefits: - 1.
-Quick development and deployment: - PaaS provides all the required development and testing tools to develop, test, and deploy the software in one place. - Most of the PaaS services automate the testing and deployment process as soon as the developer complete the development pept of CSE(CS), NRCM
+Quick development and deployment: - PaaS provides all the required development and testing tools to develop, test, and deploy the software in one place. - Most of the PaaS services automate the testing and deployment process as soon as the developer completes the development. - This speeds up application development and deployment than traditional development platforms.

-2. Reduces TCO:
+Reduces TCO:

-- The developers need not buy licensed development and testing tools if PaaS services are selected. - Most of the traditional development platforms requires high-end infrastructure for its working, which increases the TCO of the application development company. - But, PaaS allows the developers to rent the software, development platforms, and testing tools to develop, build, and deploy the application. - PaaS does not require high-end infrastructure also to develop the application, thus reducing the TCO of the development company. - 3.
-Supports agile software development: - Nowadays, most of the new-generation applications are developed using agile methodologies. - Many ISVs and SaaS development companies started adopting agile methodologies for application development. - PaaS services support agile methodologies that the ISVs and other development companies are looking for.
+- The developers need not buy licensed development and testing tools if PaaS services are selected. - Most of the traditional development platforms requires high-end infrastructure for its working, which increases the TCO of the application development company. - But, PaaS allows the developers to rent the software, development platforms, and testing tools to develop, build, and deploy the application. - PaaS does not require high-end infrastructure also to develop the application, thus reducing the TCO of the development company.

+3. Supports agile software development:

+- Nowadays, most of the new-generation applications are developed using agile methodologies. - Many ISVs and SaaS development companies started adopting agile methodologies for application development. - PaaS services support agile methodologies that the ISVs and other development companies are looking for.

-- 4. Different teams can work together: The traditional development platform does not have extensive support for collaborative development. - PaaS services support developers from different places to work together on the same project. - This is possible because of the online common development platform provided by PaaS providers.
+4. Different teams can work together:

+- The traditional development platform does not have extensive support for collaborative development. - PaaS services support developers from different places to work together on the same project. - This is possible because of the online common development platform provided by PaaS providers.